vuejs/vue-router/docs/en/essentials/getting-started.md

 Creating a Single-page Application with Vue.js + vue-router is dead simple.
 With Vue.js, we are already composing our application with components.
 When adding vue-router to the mix, all we need to do is map our components to the routes and let vue-router know where to render them.
 Here's a basic example:

-> All examples will be using the standalone version of vue to make template parsing possible.
-See more details [here](http://vuejs.org/guide/installation.html#Standalone-vs-Runtime-only-Build)
+> All examples will be using the standalone version of Vue to make template parsing possible.
+See more details [here](http://vuejs.org/guide/installation.html#Standalone-vs-Runtime-only-Build).

 ### HTML